hafizhlf/room-booking-odoo-fastapi/README.md

     git clone https://github.com/hafizhlf/room-booking-odoo-fastapi
     ```

+2. Build the Docker image using the provided `Dockerfile`:

+    ```bash
+    docker build -t room-booking-api .
+    ```

+3. For convenience, a `docker-compose.yml` file is provided to easily set up the environment.
+Simply run:

+    ```bash
+    docker-compose up
+    ```

-2. Activate the module through the Odoo Apps interface.
+4. Activate the module through the Odoo Apps interface.

 ## Usage